-The Summer Undergraduate Math Research at Yale, or SUMRY, is a ten-week summer program designed to promote research in mathematics and the mathematical sciences among Yale undergraduates.
-We are looking for about fifteen to twenty highly motivated students to work individually or in small groups on open problems in the mathematical sciences (most of the problems are listed in the project descriptions page, but there may be others).
-These problems will have real mathematical value and are also intended to be approachable by students who have a solid background in advanced calculus and linear algebra (experience with math courses 230 or higher should be sufficient).
-Students are usually guided by a graduate student or postdoctoral advisor, and the program is directed by Professor Sam Payne.
+The Summer Undergraduate Math Research at Yale, or SUMRY, is a nine-week summer program designed to promote research in mathematics and the mathematical sciences among undergraduate students.
+We are looking for about twenty four highly motivated students to work in small groups on open problems in the mathematical sciences (the problems are listed in the project descriptions page).
+These problems will have real mathematical value and are also intended to be approachable by students who have a solid background in advanced calculus and linear algebra.
+Students groups are mentored guided by a faculty member, a graduate student, or postdoctoral advisor, and the program is directed by Jeff Brock and Ian Adelstein.

-In addition to research, we will have regular lectures by SUMRY coordinators and from Yale faculty members outside of this summer program.
+In addition to research, we will have regular lectures by SUMRY faculty mentors and from faculty members outside of this summer program.
 This will give students a chance to learn about interesting areas of mathematics that appear outside of the standard curriculum of an undergraduate mathematics sequence.